Cut bank

 A cut bank, also known as a river cliff or river-cut cliff, is the outside bank of a curve (meander) in a water channel (stream), which is continually undergoing erosion.
-Cut banks are found in abundance along mature or meandering streams, they are located opposite the slip-off slope on the inside of the stream meander.
+Cut banks occur on the outer side of meander bends, opposite the point bar or slip-off slope on the inner side.
 They are shaped much like a small cliff, and are formed as the stream collides with the river bank.
 It is the opposite of a point bar, which is an area of deposition of material eroded upstream in a cut bank.

 Typically, cut banks are steep and may be nearly vertical.
-Often, particularly during periods of high rainfall and higher-than average water levels, trees and poorly placed buildings can fall into the stream due to mass wasting events.
+Erosion can undercut a cut bank and cause masses of bank material, trees, and vegetation to collapse or slide into the river; flooding and bank erosion can also damage nearby property and structures.

 Given enough time, the combination of erosion along cut banks and deposition along point bars can lead to the formation of an oxbow lake.

 Not only are cut banks steep and unstable, they are also the area of a stream where the water is flowing the fastest and often deeper.
-In geology, this is known as an area of "high-energy".
+The greater velocity and energy of flow along the outer bend produces erosion of the cut bank.

 A large meander on the Economy River.
 The cut bank is the near-vertical cliff on the outside of the meander.